Olubukola-Yewande/Student-Mental-Health/README.md

 <h3>Description</h3>
 This powerBi project analyzes a dataset of students' mental health, focusing on depression, anxiety, and panic attacks.
 The dataset consists of 10 columns, and 3 additional measures were created to gain deeper insights.<br>
-This project is a 3 page dashboard which are grouped in pages(depression, panic attcak, and anxiety).
+This project is a 3 page dashboard which are grouped in pages(depression, panic attack, and anxiety).

 <h3>Objectives</h3>
-The objectives of this PowerBi project is to examine the mental health status of students.<br>
+The objectives of this PowerBi project is to examine the mental health status of students.
 This PowerBi project aims at addressing questions like;<br>
-Are students experiencing mental health breakdown?
+1. Are students experiencing mental health breakdown?
 If they are, what are the causes of this?
 Could it be age?
 Does it mean that the older students expereince these mental health issues or the younger students do?<br>
-Could it be caused by thier courses?
+2. Could it be caused by thier courses?
 Are some courses responsible for this?<br>
-Could it be their CGPA(curriculum grade performance assessment).
+3. Could it be their CGPA(curriculum grade performance assessment).
 Are these mental health issues related to some CGPA?<br>
-Could it be Year of study?
+4. Could it be Year of study?
 Does it mean that some certain level of courses are responsible for the mental health issues?<br>
-Could it be marital status?
+5. Could it be marital status?
 Are married students experiencing more of these problems or the unmarried ones?<br>
-Could it be based on their gender?
+6. Could it be based on their gender?
 Are females experiencing mental health breakdown than the males or are the males experiencing more mental health breakdown than the females?<br>
-Lastly, are students who are experiencing these mental health issues visiting specilaists or not?<br>
+7. Lastly, are students who are experiencing these mental health issues visiting specilaists or not?<br>

 <h3>Tools Used</h3>